HandsOnDataViz/book/transform/clean/README.md

 The coordinate pairs column is now split into two separate columns.
 Relabel the headers: longitude and latitude.

-Animated example from Excel for Windows (thanks @devitude):
+Animated example from Excel for Windows (thanks @f3mlat):

 ![](excel-win-data-text-to-columns.gif)